xmos/lib_audio_dsp/doc/03_dsp_components/modules.rst

 DSP Modules List
 ================

-This a list of all the supported modules:
+This a list of all the modules that can be used independently without the DSP pipeline tool:

 - :ref:`biquad_filters`